netervati/collected-thoughts/README.md

 ```
 Here `computeServiceCost` takes in a `service` object and a `priceTable` object.
 It calculates the total cost of the service requested by the client by first calling `findDays` to get the number of days of service.
 Next, it multiplies the days by the rate of the service type based on `priceTable`.
 Finally, the function returns the total service cost.

-Below shows how the function is used when computing costs for renting rooms and meal services:
+Below is how we use the function when computing costs for renting rooms and meal services:
 ```js
 const ROOM_RATES = {
   SINGLE: 1000,